Linda Gottfredson: Views and criticisms

 Gottfredson has been very critical of psychologist Robert Sternberg's work on the triarchic theory of intelligence, arguing that Sternberg has not demonstrated a distinction between practical intelligence and the analytical intelligence measured by IQ tests.

-Her views on the relationship between race and intelligence and her vocal opposition to policies such as affirmative action, hiring quotas, and "race-norming" on aptitude tests have led the Southern Poverty Law Center to describe her as a promoter of eugenicism, scientific racism, and white nationalism.

 Gottfredson has received research grants worth $267,000 from the Pioneer Fund, an organization described as racist and white supremacist.
-She defended the Pioneer Fund's then president J. Philippe Rushton and disparaged his critics.
+She has defended the work of J. Philippe Rushton, who served as president of the Pioneer Fund and whose research focused on a purported genetic link between race and intelligence.
 The University of Delaware unsuccessfully sought to block Gottfredson from receiving Pioneer Fund grants before reaching a legal settlement with her in 1992.

+Her views on the relationship between race and intelligence and her vocal opposition to policies such as affirmative action, hiring quotas, and "race-norming" on aptitude tests, as well as her funding by the Pioneer Fund, have led the Southern Poverty Law Center to describe her as a promoter of eugenics, scientific racism, and white nationalism.